 18. Will the courses approved for credit transfer affect my GPAs and Honors Classification?

-The assessment results of the courses will NOT be included in the calculation of GPA and Honors Classification, but the course titles and credits will be recorded in the HKU official transcript.
+The assessment results of the courses will NOT be included in the calculation of GPA and Honors Classification.
+Only the name of the Host University, location, course titles and credits will be recorded in the HKU official transcript.